KushwahaVikashJ/Zwigato/README.md

-# Full-Stack MERN Restaurant Management Application
+# Full-Stack MERN Restaurant Management and Ordering Platform

-This is a comprehensive full-stack restaurant management application built using the MERN stack.
+This is a comprehensive full-stack restaurant management and ordering platform built using the MERN stack.

 ## Technologies Used: